carpentries/community-facilitators-program/_episodes/02-3-collecting-carpentries-feedback.md

 - Community sustainability

   The overall outcome of seeking goodwill, documenting progress based on community input and amending an initiative’s roadmap based on changes can be continued collaboration on shared goals and transparency which, over time, constitute community sustainability

+> ## DISCUSSION
+>
+> Apart from the five reasons for collecting feedback that are stated above, share additional reasons why feedback is sought from communities that you are part of.
+{: .callout}

 ## Scouting for feedback